 More information about the range of centrifugal juicer products available can be viewed here.

 Advantages: Masticating juicers do a much better job at juicing leafy greens and vegetables than centrifugal juicers, and produce drier pulp – which means they extract more nutrients.
 These types of juicers usually last much longer and come with longer warranties.
-Masticating juicers may also be used to make nut butters, sauces, baby food and pasta as well as fruit sorbet.
+Masticating juicers may also be used to make nut kinds of butter, sauces, baby food, and pasta as well as fruit sorbet.

 Disadvantages: Masticating juicers have smaller access points so there is more cutting and chopping of fruits and vegetables when juicing.
 It takes longer to generate juices with these than it does with a centrifugal juicer.
 Masticating juicers have more parts and take longer to clean.
 They are more expensive than centrifugal juicers, although high-end centrifugal juicers are similar in cost to a mid-range masticating juicer.

 Examples of masticating juicers include the Omega 8005/8006 series and the Champion brand juicers.